 For more than 30 years, the intersection of N. 16th and Locust Streets has been neglected by the City of Omaha, festering with wounds from white flight in the area.
 A restaurant called Broadway’s Place was on the corner at 2828 N 16th for a long time.
 The Hinky Dinky changed hands a lot, and is now Chubb’s Foods.
 Slowly but steadily though, Cohen’s IGA, Gambles Hardware, Lane and Stanley Recall Rexall, Max I. Walker Dry Cleaners, the State Bar, and Laird’s Hardware all closed.

 Corby Theatre closed down in the 1960s, probably in conjunction with the 1966 riots.
 A furniture store was there for a little while, then a thrift store, then a nightclub.
 Today, the building is apparently used for storage and is all boarded up.

 When the viaduct came down, old buildings along the railroad became obvious.
 Today, there’s a single railroad line where there were once dozens, and just a few warehouses where there used to be several.

 Given the murders in their parking lot, the regularly unfulfilled need for police to patrol the area, and the other crime all around them, the only apparent legal activity at 16th and Locust is Chubb’s Foods and Allied Furniture.
-They are both obviously struggling to stay open, but according to a recent interview they’re committed to being there.
+Chubb’s is a neighborhood fixture though, and locals attest to its success.

 A new development with several duplexes was built recently just west of the intersection.
 These homes, along with other residences and businesses opening further south, provide hope that this could be a viable commercial intersection again in the future.